ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ```

 ## 4 - Test load balancing
-Copy the result of the previous command in your browser.
+Copy the result of the previous command in your browser address bar.
-You'll reach the nginx as a load balancer spraying the requests across the two instance
+You'll reach the nginx as a load balancer spraying the requests across the two instance.

 ## 5 - Simulate a problem with one of your application instance
 * Switch off one your application instance
   * If you are using the BlueCompute application on Kubernetes, you can switch off one instance by reducing the number of instances of the web server to 0

 ```bash
 kubectl scale --replicas=0 deploy/bluecompute-web-deployment